rmad17/jekyll-site/README.md

 #### MathJax

-If you want to include math symbols using **LaTeX** in your webiste, you will need **MathJax**.
+If you want to include math symbols using **LaTeX** in your webiste, you will need **[MathJax](https://www.mathjax.org)**.

 ##### Installation

 In this section, I borrow from a [post](http://stackoverflow.com/questions/10987992/using-mathjax-with-jekyll) in Stackoverflow, which some modification by myself.

+1. Install **kramdown** which will render your math symbols within the Markdown framework.

+`gem install kramdown`

-1. I recommend calling the latest MathJax version from your website instead of downloading the file.
+2. I recommend calling the latest MathJax version from your website instead of downloading the file.
 Put the code below in the `head` section of `head.html` document.
 It will open a **secure** connection and download/render (?) your math from MathJax directly.

 ```html
 <!-- MathJax Installation-->